Why Pursue a Part-Time Ph.D.?

 Part-time doctoral students must complete the same number of academic credits and other requirements as full-time students.
 As a result, the time to complete the degree program may take as long as seven or eight years even if you already have a master's degree.

-All Ph.D. students must complete a doctoral thesis or dissertation, in order to earn their degrees.
-The dissertation process may take longer for part-time students, but most schools expect them to complete the same level of original research and length of dissertation as full-time students.
+All Ph.D. students must complete a doctoral thesis or dissertation in order to earn their degrees.
+The dissertation process may take longer for part-time students, but most schools expect them to complete the same level of original research and to submit a paper that's equal in length to that of full-time students.